jitsi-contrib/jitas/doc/developer-guide.md

 ##### 3.8 dconf

-`dconf` is a low-level configuration system for GNOME or GONME-based desktop environment.
+`dconf` is a low-level configuration system for GNOME or GNOME-based desktop environment.
 It's used to customize the desktop environment.

 ##### 3.9 YAD